Kaleido Star: Manga

-A manga series, titled Kaleido Star ~Wings of the Future~, began serialization in Shōnen Fangs on 19 February 2007.
-The story takes place fifteen years after the events of the anime series and it revolves around Sora's younger sister, Yume.
-Because Sora has not visited her family in years for reasons unknown, Yume joins Kaleido Stage in hopes to meet her.

-Serialization in Shōnen Fang magazine ended in September 2007 when the magazine went defunct.
+A manga series titled Kaleido Star: Wings of the Future, began serialization in Shōnen Fang on 19 February 2007.
+It ended in September 2007 when the magazine went defunct.

 Novel

-A novel, titled Mr. Policeman's Amazing Wedding (ポリスの すごい 結婚式, Porisu no Sugoi Kekkonshiki), was released on 10 February 2006.
+A novel, titled Mr. Policeman's Amazing Wedding (ポリスのすごい結婚式, Porisu no Sugoi Kekkonshiki), was released on 10 February 2006.

 Reception

-Season 1

-In a review of the first Volume, Anime News Network called the series "heartwarming fluff without too many sugar calories" and praised the Japanese voice cast for stellar performances, with particular emphasis on Ryo Hirohashi and Takehito Koyasu.
+In a review of the first DVD volume, Anime News Network called the series "heartwarming fluff without too many sugar calories" and praised the Japanese voice cast for stellar performances, with particular emphasis on Ryo Hirohashi and Takehito Koyasu.
 Anime On DVD also noted Koyasu's performance, the quality of the animation in the performance scenes, and the fulfilling climax of the final episode.
-Mike Lewis of Underland Online noted Kaleido Star as being "...an extraordinary series is in a class all its own."
+Mike Lewis of Underland Online noted Kaleido Star as "an extraordinary series is in a class all its own".

-Season 2

-Despite being put off by the recap episodes, Anime News Network positively reviewed the first Volume of Kaleido Star: New Wings.
-While critiquing the story as "straight from the shōjo drama playbook," the review held praise for the visuals, stating that "the best thing about Kaleido Star is, far and away, the amazing animation and production values.
+Despite being put off by the recap episodes, Anime News Network reviewed the first volume of Kaleido Star: New Wings.
+While criticizing the story as "straight from the shōjo drama playbook," the review held praise for the visuals, stating that "the best thing about Kaleido Star is, far and away, the amazing animation and production values.
 The circus scenes are wildly original and sometimes breathtaking; the animation quality hasn't dipped at all in the second season."
 Cynthia Martinez also won notice for developing her performance as Sora.
 Anime Advanced also looked at the first volume and praised it highly, noting that "Kaleido Star gets my highest possible recommendation.
 This is a show that dreams are made of."

 Summing up the series, Chris Beveridge of Anime On DVD said that "Kaleido Star has been a great series overall with a somewhat weak second season that really took its time to find its own voice," but that "it's still a series that's very easy to recommend on a whole and one that is very much worth showing to a younger audience."
 ActiveAnime's Holly Ellingwood commented that "The finale is climatic and fulfilling." and summarized the series as being "An anime that is a pure joy to watch.
 Exhilarating, Kaleido Star is a stirring series that is both inspirational and remarkable."

-Extra Stage

-Anime On DVD proclaimed the OVA to be "a beautiful piece of work and the best way to close out things for a while as it is much more oriented on the comedy and the lighter side of the characters...
+AnimeOnDVD proclaimed the OVA to be "a beautiful piece of work and the best way to close out things for a while as it is much more oriented on the comedy and the lighter side of the characters...
 It's a great little self-contained story that plays strong in a similar fashion to the last episode of the series but without quite so much angst and hardship associated with it.
 It leaves you laughing and really smiling at the end of the disc."